About ARRGUS

 Special Nodes

-- "B": Hangout/call channel (Anchor for ARRG.US members)
+- "B": Hangout/call channel (Anchor for ARRGUS members)

 - "E": Reserved for Osceola County EMCAT operations